2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 ### Assign Freeswitch to Ecallmgr zones

-Add the Freeswitch servers for local zone on each Kazoo server.
+Add local Freeswitch server(s) to local zone.

-So on `kazoo1.z100.somedomain.com` run the following command.
+So on `kazoo1.z100.somedomain.com` run:
 `sup ecallmgr_maintenance add_fs_node freeswitch@freeswitch1.z100.somedomain.com LocalZone`

-and on `kazoo1.z200.somedomain.com` run the following command.
+and on `kazoo1.z200.somedomain.com` run:
 `sup ecallmgr_maintenance add_fs_node freeswitch@freeswitch1.z200.somedomain.com LocalZone`

 If starting ecallmgr on it's own via systemd or init the command would be:
 `sup -necallmgr ecallmgr_maintenance add_fs_node...`

-Refresh to get above changes loaded from bigcouch.
+Refresh to get above changes loaded from bigcouch
 `sup kapps_maintenance refresh "system_config"`

-Verify on Kazoo in each zone that only freeswitch for that zone is visible.
+Verify on Kazoo in each zone that only freeswitch for that zone is visible
 `sup ecallmgr_maintenance list_fs_nodes`

 If started ecallmgr separately, with systemd or init, the command would be: